 With consumers buying their favorite beauty products online, and turning to new brands to fill changing product needs, the beauty industry is making the most of the shift in retail.
 For instance, hair clipper sales rose +166% over last year’s sales and hair dye sales increased +23%.

 As consumers invest in their grooming and beauty routines, brands are seeing engagement rates rise.
-Across the top beauty brands on Instagram, engagement increased +17.65% in March 2020 compared to February 2020.
+Across the top beauty brands on Instagram, engagement increased +8.0% in April 2020 compared to February 2020.
 As online channels continue to be a top traffic referrer, beauty brands in the Dash Hudson fam saw their average daily LikeShop clicks surge +55.48% in April 2020 compared to February 2020.